iCharlieAraiza/iCharlieAraiza/README.md

 **Coding Algorthms** (Java/JavaScript)

 - 🌱 📕 I’m currently learning ...
-TypeScript, Azure, Next.js and CP.
+TypeScript, Next.js, Gatsby and CP.

 - ⚡ 💬 : Programmers will start the count from zero, not one.
 - 🔭 I’m currently working on an open source project tracker called "Softtracker"